Random quotients of mapping class groups are quasi-isometrically rigid: Quasi-isometric rigidity

-Now let $S$ be a surface of complexity at least $2$.
-It is easy to see that, if $U\in\frakS$ belongs to a complete support set for $\MCG$, then $U$ is either an annulus, a $S_{0,4}$ or a $S_{1,1}$.
-Moreover, if $U$ has complexity one then every complete support set containing $U$ must also contain all its boundary annuli, thus $U$ is not good; on the other hand, annuli are very good, since every annulus can be obtained as intersection of two \emph{pants decompositions}, that is, two collections of pairwise disjoint annuli.
+\begin{proof} We first recall some properties of the HHG structure for mapping class groups (see e.g. \cite[Theorem 11.1]{HHSII}).
+Firstly, if a subsurface $U$ belongs to a complete support set, then it is either an annulus, a $S_{0,4}$ or a $S_{1,1}$.
+Moreover, if $U$ has complexity one then every complete support set containing $U$ must also contain all its boundary annuli, and in particular $U$ is not good; on the other hand, annuli are very good, since every annulus can be obtained as the intersection of two \emph{pants decompositions}, that is, two maximal collections of pairwise disjoint annuli.
 Finally, the rank of $\MCG$ is precisely the complexity of $S$.

-The next lemma shows that, if $\MCG/N$ satisfies Convention \ref{conv:surface-inherited}, then it fits the framework of Subsection \ref{subsec:hinge}: